Fuels Airmen perform ‘wet-wing’ defuel for first time

 |0

-This work, Fuels Airmen perform ‘wet-wing’ defuel for first time, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fuels Airmen perform ‘wet-wing’ defuel for first time, by Michael Crane, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT